The dining room is officially done, and it’s time for it’s reveal. 😀 Let’s start at the very beginning and look at a couple of before pictures:

 There was technically nothing wrong with our dining room.
 It just wasn’t very exciting.
 Nor was it a good representation of our style.
 When we moved to Seattle from the UK six years ago, I made the mistake of purchasing the first dining room set I found on Craigslist that I didn’t hate.
 I was feeling the pressure to buy something just because I didn’t want an empty dining room for the holidays.
 So silly.
 Learn from my foolishness, friends.
 It’s worth holding off on large purchases until you find exactly what you want!

-As you may recall, the color palette was inspired by our Chihuly vase.
+As you may recall, the color palette for the makeover was inspired by our Chihuly vase.

 And because this was a non-essential makeover, I challenged myself to do the whole makeover for under $500.
 And I was hoping to get a new rug and chandelier out of that $500!
 In case you missed a post or two, here are the projects that were completed for this makeover: